 The Sunnyside-Snake River Wildlife Area has a long tradition of providing outdoor learning experiences for local youth and school groups.
-The teachers value the opportunity for the students to gain life skills outside of the classroom, and the students learn about the environment and gains skills from real life examples.
+Teachers value the opportunity for students to learn life skills outside of the classroom, and students learn about the environment and gain skills from real life examples.
 This collaboration is also good for wildlife.
 In 2010, students from Mabton Junior High School built bluebird nest boxes and helped place them throughout the Snipes Reserve of the Sunnyside Unit.
 For four years, students from Artz Fox Elementary School have helped plant 200 shrubs at the Sunnyside Unit each year.
 Species of shrubs planted include big sagebrush, woods rose, hawthorn, and wild current.

 Another avenue of youth engagement on the wildlife area has been through the Boy Scouts of America, specifically their Eagle Scout Merit Award program.
-Since the year 2000, six scouts have conducted projects on the wildlife area, and three just in 2017-2018.
+Since 2000, six scouts have conducted projects on the wildlife area, and three just in 2017-2018.
 One scout organized a work party to build five large bat boxes that were placed on the Windmill Ranch Unit.
-Another scout organized a work party to build three osprey nest platforms, which have been placed at the Windmill Ranch and Mesa Lake units.
-The third scout organized a crew to replace safety zone signs that burned up during a recent fire on the Rattlesnake Slope Unit.
-The scouts also replaced signs on two and a half miles of fence line.
-The wildlife and the visitors appreciate and benefit from the efforts of the scouts!
+Another scout organized a work party to build three osprey nest platforms, which have been placed at the